How to configure a PowerForm to writeback to specific Salesforce records

 - In Salesforce, find the name of a field in Salesforce that is on an Object that you want data to publish to.

 - In DocuSign, create a DocuSign Template.
 Add a Text field to the Document.
 (Only one is required for this, but many can be created -- see image at end of article -- to publish several fields' data into Salesforce. e.g. Name, Address, Email addresses, Customer specific data.)
 Rename the Data Label of the text field to something unique.
 This will be used later.
 Tip: Save the field you created in Step 2 as a Document Custom Field, so that it can be reused later for future Templates.

 - Create a PowerForm from the DocuSign Template.

 - Create a Custom Object in the DocuSign Connect for Salesforce Configuration.

-- Log into DocuSign and click Go to Admin from the menu on the top, right corner of the screen.
+- Log into DocuSign and click the Admin tab at the top of the screen.

 - Click on Connect on the left sidebar, then click on the Salesforce Configuration.